getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 -   Summarized within an event on the sidebar.
 -   The tags page on an aggregated event.

-We’ll automatically index all tags for an event, as well as the frequency and the last time a value has been seen.
-Even more so, we keep track of the number of distinct tags, and can assist in you determining hotspots for various issues.
+We’ll automatically index all tags for an event, as well as the frequency and the last time the Sentry SDK has seen a value.
+Even more so, we keep track of the number of distinct tags and can assist in you determining hotspots for various issues.

 &nbsp;
 ## Setting the Level
-You can set the severity of an event to one of five values: 'fatal', 'error', 'warning', 'info', and 'debug'. ('error' is the default.) 'fatal' is the most severe and 'debug' is the least.
+You can set the severity of an event to one of five values: `fatal`, `error`, `warning`, `info`, and `debug`. `error` is the default, `fatal` is the most severe and `debug` is the least severe.

 ```
 Sentry.configureScope((scope) => {